digital-work-lab/open-source-project/docs/week_3_python_packages.md

 It ensures that users can understand and effectively use your package while providing developers with a reference for maintaining or extending it.
 Start with a clear and concise `README.md` file that outlines the purpose, features, installation instructions, and usage examples of your package.

-The documentation of individual CoLRev packages should be made available in the [overview](https://colrev-environment.github.io/colrev/manual/packages.html).
+The documentation of individual CoLRev packages should be made available in the [overview](https://colrev-environment.github.io/colrev/manual/packages.html){: target="_blank"}.
 To accomplish this, CoLRev maintainers will run

 ```